 When you have between 3 to 5 good comps, adjust for the age of each property, lot size, upgrades, and condition.
 Then compute the price per square foot.
 Use the median price per square foot from these comps to price your home.

 The number you get from steps 1 and 2 needs to be adjusted based on what else is on the market, and whether it is a buyer’s or a seller’s market.
 So using the same criteria you used to search for sold comps in #2 above, search for current active listings on Zillow and Redfin.
 You can list your home at the higher end of your range if it is a seller’s market and there aren’t many other options for buyers.
-Price your home on the lower end if it is a buyer’s market or if there are many other similar homes at comparable price points.
+Pricing your house to sell on the lower end will be a better option if it is a buyer’s market or if there are many other similar homes at comparable price points.
 You want to be competitively priced to drive traffic to your property.

 That’s correct.
-LIST price is NOT the same as the SALE price.
-Smart sellers will often list their home lower to get traffic to the property and drive up the price with a bidding war.
+The LIST price is NOT the same as the SALE price.
+Smart sellers will often list their homes lower to get traffic to the property and drive up the price with a bidding war.
 Think about what’s the minimum you can accept, and go with that price.
-Chances are you’ll get multiple offers if you’ve priced it aggressively – and often the bidding wars will result in a sale price higher than what you had in mind to begin with.
+Chances are you’ll get multiple offers if you’ve priced to sell it aggressively – and often the bidding wars will result in a sale price higher than what you had in mind, to begin with.

 Closely monitor your home on Zillow and Redfin.
 If your listing performance isn’t great compared to the average home in your neighborhood, reduce your price.
 Make sure though that your reduction is significant enough to bring your property price in line with the market.

-According to the Zillow Group Consumer Housing Trends Report, 60 percent of sellers change their price at least once.
-The key is to recognize quickly that you’ve overpriced, and make an accurate adjustment.
+According to the Zillow Group Consumer Housing Trends Report, 60% of sellers change their prices at least once.
+The key is to recognize quickly that you’ve overpriced to sell the house and make an accurate adjustment.

 Now you’re ready to roll as a For Sale By Owner!
-With your home priced competitively, you’re going to be one of the most prepared FSBOs out there!
+With your home priced to sell competitively, you’re going to be one of the most prepared FSBOs out there!